-Have you noticed that an outlet in your bathroom has been feeling warm when you unplug your electronics from it?
+Have you noticed that an outlet in your bathroom has been feeling warm after unplugging your electronics?
 Does it remain warm even when there is nothing plugged into it?
 An electrical outlet that is warm or hot to the touch is a problem that needs to be addressed immediately.
-Read more about what could be causing your outlet to heat up and ways to fix it.
+We’ve included some ways to figure out if your outlet should be replaced, and how to fix it if you do!

 - Identify all the receptacles associated with the warm outlet.
 Turn off the circuit breaker and use an outlet tester on all light fixtures and outlets to find potentially dead outlets.